 Trainers/Assessors

 Will be available for queries about learning and assessment by phone and email for the duration of the course/unit.
-Your course coordinator and teachers will advise you their contact details and best times and days for contact.
+The course coordinator and teachers will advise on their contact details and best times and days for contact.

 Will reply to queries within 3 working days, and assessment will be returned with feedback within 10 working days.